 She is passionate about building community and is always excited to help climbers of every level.
 She’s also passionate about flying helicopters.

-Michael Lambert (Secretary)
+Michael Lambert (Board Member 2012-2013)

 Mike started climbing in 2007 on a whim.
 Bored with running on treadmills, he found his way to a climbing community at the The Cliffs, in Valhalla, NY.
 Mike was instantly hooked on bouldering – the freedom of not using a rope, the mental complexity of the problems, and the good natured social aspects of bouldering hit all the right spots.
 Mike has since gotten into sport lead climbing and trad following as well as top roping.
 Like much of CRUX, Mike is currently obsessed with the amazingly scenic and challenging routes at the Gunks and Rumney, NH, where CRUX often climbs.

 When not climbing, Mike is an attorney and has been using his skills to benefit CRUX for several years.
-He joined the CRUX board in 2012.